sunrise-stake/docs/docs/home.md

 #### 1. Yield transfer to the treasury account

 The yield earned from staking SOL is transferred to the __treasury account__.

 It is a Program Derived Address ([PDA](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses)) meaning that it is owned and controlled by a smart contract, not a private key.

 This smart contract is known as the __treasury controller__.
 It can trigger a state change to buy or burn carbon tokens, thus retiring underlying carbon credits.

 #### 2. Purchasing carbon tokens

-The carbon token used in Sunrise Stake is the Nature Carbon Tonne token.
+The carbon token used by Sunrise Stake is the Toucan Nature Carbon Tonne token.

 NCT represents a tonne of CO2 or equivalent greenhouse gas removed from the atmosphere in various nature-based projects.
-It is issued on the Polygon and Celo blockchains.
+It is issued on the Polygon and Celo blockchains and has been bridged to Solana via [Wormhole](https://wormhole.com/).

 More on the NCT can be found on Toucan’s [blog](https://blog.toucan.earth/announcing-nct-nature-carbon-tonne/) or [GitHub](https://github.com/ToucanProtocol/contracts) repository.

-As the controller cannot purchase tokens directly from a different chain, Sunrise Stake employs a __holding account__ to buy NCT by bridging it to Solana through [Wormhole](https://www.portalbridge.com/#/transfer).
+The Solana bridged token mint address is [7sbtAMfAuSfsUvZKPWiXUXaizYCnpLL2BBnKNTU3wjfT](https://solscan.io/token/7sbtAMfAuSfsUvZKPWiXUXaizYCnpLL2BBnKNTU3wjfT).

 #### 3. Burning the carbon tokens

-The Sunrise controller delegates the holding account to automatically burn a portion of NCT, removing them from the circulating supply.
+The Sunrise treasury controller purchases NCT from a DEX, and burns them.

 _NOTE_:
 Until sufficient liquidity is present on Solana for NCT, Sunrise is maintaining a reserve of bridged NCT, and is automatically burning from this pot at a fixed price.